KrishKrosh/homebrew-gandalf/README.md

-# Homebrew Gandolf
+# Homebrew Gandalf
 This is the code to handle the automatic opening of my main apartment door through the internet as opposed to having to the intercom and press a bunch of buttons myself.

 It works by two servo motors doing the right combination of button presses on the Aiphone GT-1M3-L/GT-1M3.

-I call it Gandolf.
+I call it Gandalf.

 ## Features
-- OTA updates
+- ArduinoOTA updates over the network
 - Web server to remotely activate stuff
 - Secured API endpoints with API key authentication
+- Secure credential management with secrets.h

 ## Environment Configuration